StefanNienhuis/neural-rs/README.md

 *A live version is available at [stefannienhuis.github.io/neural-rs/neural-emnist/](https://stefannienhuis.github.io/neural-rs/neural-emnist/).*

-Create a new network with 784 inputs and 10 outputs, the layers in between and cost function can be customized.
+Create a new network with 784 inputs and 10 outputs.
+The layers in between and cost function can be customized.
 ```shell
 neural-cli create -l input:784 relu:300 relu:50 sigmoid:10 -c mean-squared-error ./network.nnet
 ```